imgix/gatsby/packages/gatsby-transform-url/README.md

 ```

 `ar` is required, since gatsby-image requires this to generate placeholders.
 This `ar` will also crop the rendered photo from imgix to the same aspect ratio.
 If you don't know the aspect ratio of your image beforehand, it is virtually impossible to use gatsby-image in this format, so we either recommend using another of our plugins, or using an `img` directly.

+Setting `auto: ['format', 'compress']` is highly recommended.
+This will re-format the image to the format that is best optimized for your browser, such as WebP.
+It will also reduce unnecessary wasted file size, such as transparency on a non-transparent image.
+More information about the auto parameter can be found [here](https://docs.imgix.com/apis/url/auto/auto).

+A full list of imgix parameters can be found [here](https://docs.imgix.com/apis/url).

 Although `sizes` is optional, it is highly recommended.
 It has a default of `100vw`, which means that it might be loading an image too large for your users.
 Some examples of what you can set sizes as are: